Tybosis/meteor-todo-list/README.md

 ### Description

-A Simple todo list to gain familiarity with [Meteor.js](https://www.meteor.com/)
+A Simple todo list to gain familiarity with <a href="http://www.meteor.com">Meteor.js</a>